g1BSsQ/device-os-lab/README.md

 - Enhances the reliability of network connectivity.
 - Handles state transitions more robustly to ensure seamless operation.

+### New Protocol Support
+- Added support for a new protocol in the `proto_defs` module.
+- Enables encoding, decoding, and logging of protocol messages.
+- Provides enhanced compatibility with IoT communication standards.

 ## Getting Started